 Reporting Child Abuse - Arkansas

-Under the Arkansas statute, certain individuals (including child care workers, coroners, dentists and dental hygienists, domestic abuse advocates or domestic violence shelter employees or volunteers, employees of the Department of Human Services, foster parents, judges, law enforcement officials, medical professionals and health care personnel, school officials and teachers, social workers, court appointed advocates or probation/intake officers, clergy, attorneys, and others) are mandated by law to immediately notify the Child Abuse Hotline, run by the Department of Human Services, if he or she reasonably suspects a child has been subject to maltreatment, observes a child being subject to conditions or circumstances that will result in maltreatment, or suspects that a child died as a result of maltreatment.
+Under the Arkansas statute, certain individuals (including child care workers, coroners, dentists and dental hygienists, domestic abuse advocates or domestic violence shelter employees or volunteers, employees or volunteers at a reproductive health center, employees of the Department of Human Services, foster parents, judges, law enforcement officials, medical professionals and health care personnel, school officials including in institutions of higher education and teachers, school counselors, social workers, court appointed advocates or probation/intake officers, clergy, attorneys, and others) are mandated by law to immediately notify the Child Abuse Hotline, operated by the Department of Human Services, if he or she reasonably suspects a child has been subject to maltreatment, observes a child being subject to conditions or circumstances that will result in maltreatment, or suspects that a child died as a result of maltreatment.

 Any other person may immediately notify the Child Abuse Hotline if they have reasonable cause to suspect child maltreatment, child death as a result of maltreatment, or observes the child being subject to conditions which may result in maltreatment of the child.

 The act defines child “maltreatment” to include abuse, sexual abuse, neglect, sexual exploitation, or abandonment.